yingweiwo

 Therapeutic Uses

-Dried bile from the Himalayan bear (Yutan) has been used for centuries in China to treat liver disease. /Bile/
+Dried bile from the Himalayan bear (bear bile) has been used in China for hundreds of years to treat liver diseases. /Bile/

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.